Rand Stats

 $ rak --sourcery 'say "foo"' --edit

-Requires that the sourcery module is installed.
+Requires the sourcery module to be installed.

 --stats